Jcbnunez/uvm-popgen/Recitations/recitation6.md

 ### Step 6: a small challenge

-<<QUESTION 4: Mutation rate doesn't seem to be impacting the simulation much… what magnitude of mutation rates (u) would you need to have to notice a difference… A ballpark is fine, but try to “force” the simulation to a steady state of p = 0.9 … provide a plot to showcase your point (you may want to simulate 1000 generations…) >>
+<<QUESTION 4: Mutation rate doesn't seem to be impacting the simulation much… what magnitude of back mutation rates (v) would you need to have to notice a difference… A ballpark is fine, but try to “force” the simulation to a steady state of p = 0.9 … provide a plot to showcase your point (you may want to simulate 1000 generations…) >>